Dan J. Harkey

 Summary:

 Depreciation also considers tax deductibility for property owners, serving as a perceived benefit.
 Taxpayers are allowed to recover the natural deterioration of the structures over time.
 The Internal Revenue Service (IRS) allows straight-line depreciation of 27.5 years for residential rental properties and 39 years for commercial properties.
 The problem is that the concept of recapture negates the benefit.
-When the seller finally sells their investment real estate, accrued depreciation over a long period must be classified as ordinary income and taxed at those rates.
+When the seller finally sells their investment real estate, accrued depreciation over a long period must be classified as ordinary income and taxed accordingly.

 Unveiling the Significance of Book Depreciation as a Method of Tax Deferral, Often Dubbed as Tax Avoidance.